bhuvaneshbehara/RTL-to-GDSII_SOC_TapeoutProgram/DAY1/Readme.md

 * **Design & Test Bench:** The simulation process starts with two main inputs: the **design** (your Verilog code for the circuit you're creating) and the **test bench** (another Verilog module that generates input stimuli and checks the output of your design).
 * **Icarus Verilog (iverilog):** These two files are compiled together by the **iverilog** compiler.
 Icarus Verilog is a free and open-source Verilog simulator.
 It takes the design and test bench files and creates a simulation executable.
 * **VCD File Generation:** During the simulation, the iverilog executable generates a **VCD (Value Change Dump) file**.
 This file records all the signal changes over time in your simulation.
 It's a text-based format that logs when and to what value a signal changes.
 * **GTKWave:** The VCD file, being a raw text log, isn't easy to read.
 You use a waveform viewer like **GTKWave** to open and visualize the data from the VCD file.
-GTKWave presents the signal changes as a graphical **waveform**, allowing you to see the timing relationships and values of all the signals in your design. * **Waveform Visualization:** The final output is the waveform display in GTKWave, which is crucial for debugging and verifying that your design behaves as expected according to the test bench stimuli.
+GTKWave presents the signal changes as a graphical.
+* **waveform:** Allowing you to see the timing relationships and values of all the signals in your design. * **Waveform Visualization:** The final output is the waveform display in GTKWave, which is crucial for debugging and verifying that your design behaves as expected according to the test bench stimuli.

 Here’s the typical simulation flow image: